Contents

 • 1982 Metropolitan Surface Water Management required watershed districts and water management organizations in the seven county metro area to develop watershed management plans to protect water resources.
 Metro cities are also required to develop and implement local water management plans.

-• 1985 Comprehensive Local Water Management Act allowed counties to development and implement comprehensive local water management plans (county water plans).
+• 1985 Comprehensive Local Water Management Act allowed counties to develop and implement comprehensive local water management plans (county water plans).

 • 1986 Reinvest in Minnesota (RIM Reserve) program provided landowners with a payment to voluntarily enroll land in a conservation easement.